-No. As no locations are known for this species, threats cannot be scored for scope or severity to determine individual threat impacts (i.e., current primary threats), nor is it possible to calculate the overall threat impact for Pacific Gophersnake at this time.
-Since current threats cannot be identified, they cannot be avoided or mitigated.
+Unknown.
+As no locations are known for this species, threats cannot be scored for scope or severity to determine individual threat impacts (i.e., current primary threats), nor is it possible to calculate the overall threat impact for Pacific Gophersnake at this time.
+Without that information it is unknown if threats can be avoided or mitigated.
 It is likely that the primary historical threat was habitat loss due to land use and development.